alptugan/blog-teaching/content/Knowledge/Glossary.md

 3. **Payment Processing**: Online stores often use APIs to integrate third-party payment services like PayPal.
 When you choose to pay with PayPal, the store's website sends an API request to PayPal to process the payment[^3].

+**CSR (Client-side Rendering)**: CSR is the process by which the client, in our case the browser, creates the views as it is instructed by JavaScript.
+Nowadays, we usually think about frameworks like React, Vue, Angular, Svelte, Solid, etc. when it comes to CSR.

+**SSR (Server-side Rendering)**: Server-side rendering is when the view (HTML) is created by the server and then sent to the client (browser).
+That HTML page may sometimes use some client-side JavaScript for things like form validation, animations, reactivity, and occasionally adding an element to the UI, but generally most of the HTML is already there and was provided by the server.
+Things like Spring JSP, Node + EJS, .NET Razor, and PHP are probably some frameworks that come to mind.

 **HMR (*Hot Module Replacement*):** During the webdev process, it allows developer to instantly update the content of the web page without losing time to recompile or deploying.

 **IC (*Integrated Circuit*):** An IC also known as a **microchip** or simply **chip**, is a set of [electronic circuits](https://www.wikiwand.com/en/articles/Electronic_circuits "Electronic circuits"), consisting of various [electronic components](https://www.wikiwand.com/en/articles/Electronic_components "Electronic components") (such as [transistors](https://www.wikiwand.com/en/articles/Transistor "Transistor"), [resistors](https://www.wikiwand.com/en/articles/Resistor "Resistor"), and [capacitors](https://www.wikiwand.com/en/articles/Capacitor "Capacitor")) and their interconnections ([ref](https://www.wikiwand.com/en/articles/Integrated_circuit)).